nebula-protocol/nebula-contracts/contracts/nebula-incentives/README.md

 ### ArbClusterCreate

-Initiate an arbitrage mint transaction.
+Initiates an arbitrage mint transaction.
 This comprises of:

 - using `assets` to mint new `cluster_contract` cluster tokens
 - selling the minted tokens on Astroport, controlling the slippage with the `min_ust` option